namuol/react-seamstress/PLAYING_NICE.md

 #### Using `composes`

-Note that we aren't using `composes` in our example, since `@seamstress` composes classNames for us automatically.
-However, `composes` combined with `@seamstress` shouldn't break anything, since it would simply result in duplicate class names that could automatically be removed.
+Note that we aren't using `composes` in our example, since Seamstress composes classNames for us automatically.
+However, `composes` combined with Seamstress shouldn't break anything, since it would simply result in duplicate class names that could automatically be removed.